Redeye bass: Sex and Age Differences

+Anatomical Features

 The upper jaw (maxilla) extends to the back of the eye, which is usually red.
-The redeye or Coosa bass is an elongate, slender fish with a large mouth that extends to or slightly behind the rear margin of the eye.
+The redeye is an elongate, slender fish with a large mouth that extends to or slightly behind the rear margin of the eye.
 The dorsal fin contains nine to 11 (usually 10) spines and 11 to 13 (usually 12) rays, and the area between the two is only slightly notched.
 The anal fin contains three spines and nine to 11 (usually 10) rays.
 The complete lateral line has from 63 to 74 scales.
 Scales above the lateral line number 12 or 13.
 A small tooth patch is present on the tongue.
-The back and sides are generally olive to brown with darker brown mottling.
-Adults have several horizontal rows of dark spots on the lower sides and venter.
-Breeding males have a light bluish green color on the lower head and throat.
-On juveniles, the sides of the body usually have 10 to 12 dark blotches that do not join to form a lateral stripe.
-The upper and lower margins of the caudal fin are edged in white, a useful feature for separating redeye bass from both smallmouth bass (Micropterus dolomieu) and shoal bass (M. cataractae).
+The fish has relatively small ctenoid scales, containing a range of 66 to 73 lateral line scales, 6-9 scales above the lateral line, 10-13 below it, and 28-32 around the caudal peduncle (base of tailfin).
+A small tooth patch is present on the tongue, measured to be approximately 2 mm in size on average.
+Internally, the bass has a fairly narrow head and do not often exceed approximately 0.45 kg.

 Growing to a maximum reported overall length of 47 cm, the redeye bass is one of the smaller black basses.
 The probable world record for redeye bass is 5 lb 2.5 oz from Lake Jocassee in South Carolina.
-Many redeye bass world record listings, especially those over 5 lb are actually records for the shoal bass which was commonly called redeye bass.
+Many redeye bass world record listings, especially those over 5 lb are actually records for the shoal bass.

-Its main food tends to be insects.

 The rock bass (Ambloplites rupestris), a distinct species of Centrarchid, is sometimes called the redeye or redeye bass in Canada.

-As an introduced species

-The redeye bass was introduced to California waters between 1962 and 1964 and is established in the Sisquoc River within the Santa Maria River basin.
-Introduced Micropterus coosae have displaced native hardhead (Mylopharodon conocephalus) in the Cosumnes River.
-Introduced redeye bass additionally pose a threat to California's endemic frogs and the California tiger salamander (Ambystoma californiense).

-Elsewhere, the redeye bass was introduced to Tennessee in the 1950s and has hybridized extensively with native smallmouth bass (M. dolomieu).
+Species Distribution

+The redeye bass is a predatory fish that is endemic to the Coosa River system in the southeastern United States, including Georgia and Alabama.
+It can also be found in states such as Tennessee, Florida, South Carolina, and North Carolina.
+Its occurrence in Georgia includes the Alabama River system, and Chattahoochee, Oconee, and Savannah Rivers.
+Sheed's Creek and Cohutta Creek are the only two streams in Tennessee in which this fish occurs naturally.
+While native to the area, the redeye bass is not known to occur within the Apalachicola River basin, where it is often mistaken as a shoal bass.
+Redeye bass are limited to upland streams with canopy cover, cool water temperatures, vegetative cover, undercut banks, and rock ledges or large boulders.
+The species typically avoids impoundments and navigational pools, due to competition with the larger Alabama bass and largemouth bass.